Updated April 2026 · Verified against Government of Alberta guidelines

 12%

-Alberta Carbon Capture Incentive Program (ACCIP) provides up to 12% of eligible CCUS capital costs (program budget $3.2–$5.3B total, 2024–2035) a capital grant of 12% on new eligible CCUS (carbon capture, utilization and storage) project costs to accelerate deployment of carbon capture infrastructure across Alberta's heavy-industry sectors.
+Alberta Carbon Capture Incentive Program (ACCIP) provides up to 12% of eligible CCUS capital costs (program budget $3.2–$5.3B total, 2024–2035).
+Provides a capital grant of 12% on new eligible CCUS (carbon capture, utilization and storage) project costs to accelerate deployment of carbon capture infrastructure across Alberta's heavy-industry sectors.
 Applications are accepted on an ongoing basis.
 (As of April 2026, verified against Government of Alberta program guidelines)

 Eligibility & Details